-This lesson describes some difficult details of Project Finance models.
+This is an intermediate page that leads you to discussion of incorporating actuals in project finance; reviewing other models; converting time lines and currency issues.
+I have left some other exercise on this page including lock-ups, sweeps, defaults, IRR, and liquidated damages.
+This stuff includes a few painful details of Project Finance models.
 Subjects include S-curves with delay or acceleration in construction; dealing with interest during construction, fees and the associated funding needs and construction; equity bridge loans; and, sculpting in situations where the amount of debt is given.

 Corporate Finance involves comparing the ROIC with WACC while project IRR is computed in project finance.
 This file demonstrates how to reconcile the ROIC and the IRR over the life of a project (it is associated with the IRR reconciliation video).
 The project IRR is related to WACC (although it is not very useful to evaluate WACC in project finance) and should be computed after tax.
 After-tax IRR is computed without IDC but after depreciation on the base plant.
 This file demonstrates how to compute after-tax IRR in a project finance model (it is associated with the project finance after-tax IRR video).